xrpronin17/xrpl-dev-portal/content/faq.md

 No, Ripple does not own or control the XRP Ledger or XRP Ledger network.

-Ripple contributes to a reference implementation of the core XRP Ledger server ([`rippled`](https://github.com/xrplf/rippled)) and employs a team of engineers who contribute to the open-source codebase.
+Ripple contributes to a reference implementation of the core XRP Ledger server ([<span class="code-snippet">rippled</span>](https://github.com/xrplf/rippled)) and employs a team of engineers who contribute to the open-source codebase.
 Ripple periodically publishes pre-compiled binary packages of the software for convenience.
 Anyone can [download and compile the software from source](install-rippled.html).

 Several entities publish recommended validator lists (UNLs).
 As of September 2022, Ripple runs 3 of the 35 validators in the default UNL.